vianmei/finalCapstone/README.md

-Project Name : Financial Calculators
+## FinalCapstone - Financial Calculators
-Description :  A program that allows the user to access two different financial calculators: an investment calculator and a home loan repayment calculator.
+This program that allows the user to access two different financial calculators: an investment calculator and a home loan repayment calculator.

+## Table of Contents
+1.
+2. Installation
+3. How to Use
+4. Credits

+## How to Use

 The user should be allowed to choose which calculation they want to do
 1. investment - to calculate the amount of interest you'll earn on your investment